 You will have seen the advert for recruitment to this study in certain public places or through social media.
-We are asking you to take part in this study because you are a person not living with asthma and who are not taking any medications.
+We are asking you to take part in this study because you suffer from the condition of asthma and that you are taking medications for your asthma.
+You should not suffer from any other serious conditions.
 You should not be a smoker.
-We are aiming to recruit 45 subjects who are not living with asthma for this.
+We are aiming to recruit 40 subjects with a diagnosis of asthma.
 You should be living or spending a significant part of your time in specific localities of West London.